njonsson/structured_io/README.md

 :ok
 ```

-Don’t forget to stop the process when you’re finished using the process.
+Don’t forget to stop the process when you’re finished with it.

 You’ll find more detailed examples in
 [the documentation][HexDocs-project-API-reference] for the *StructuredIO*